Waztom/xchem-CAR/README.md

 You will need to allow WSL integration with Docker Desktop.
 To do this go to settings on Docker > Resources > WSL Integration.
 Then enable WSL integration for your desired distribution.

+Incorporation of VSCode with WSL for further information: https://code.visualstudio.com/docs/remote/wsl-tutorial

 **Note: We have tested this using Ubuntu 18.04 and 20.04, compatibility of other Linux distributions have not been investigated.**

 ## <a name="InstallGitCrypt"></a>Install Git-Crypt